tommadness/KH2Randomizer/docs/setup/Panacea-ModLoader/index.md

 # PC New Setup Guide

+## Heads up!
+* * Feel free to go to [discord server](https://discord.gg/vKhdwNAmzE) for help with the setup, there is a dedicated help channel where you can find people to help you, if you're facing any difficulties.
+(P.S.
+Please be polite) *
-* *Heads up!
-It's recommended to run the game once before installing the randomizer, so that the game can make some systems files for itself.
-Otherwise it may not boot up correctly after the randomzier is installed.*
+* * You must run the game once before you start the guide.
+Otherwise it may not boot up correctly after the randomzier is installed. *
+* * VERIFY GAME FILES for Kingdom Hearts 1.5 + 2.5 remix v1.0.0.8_WW (pirated copies are not supported, it is strongly recommended you buy and install the game directly from the Epic Game Store). *

 ## Resources Needed:
 * [OpenKH](https://github.com/OpenKH/OpenKh/releases/download/release-412/openkh-build1892.zip)